 Victim Services as a core program of the YWCA is about compassion, help and hope.
 Some who reach out for help are victims of domestic abuse, sexual violence or emotional abuse.
 Many have children who are also victims.
 Many others have become homeless, which is often connected to living in an environment of abuse, and they need help transitioning to a new start.

-Victim Services consists of the Shelter for Abused and Homeless Women and Children, Rape Crisis program, professional counseling for victims, and the new Bliss Manor Transitional Housing program.
+Victim Services consists of the Shelter for Abused and Homeless Women and Children, Rape Crisis program, professional counseling for victims, and the Bliss Manor Housing Program.
 If you are a victim in need of immediate assistance, call our 24-hour hotline at 816-232-1225 or 1-800-653-1477.

 Many victims come to our shelter after accessing our 24-hour crisis hotline, staffed by trained Shelter employees.
 Once the victim begins staying at the Shelter, we provide case management and personal advocacy, court advocacy, specialized children’s programs, support groups, life-skills groups, referrals to other services, and individual therapy – all at no charge.
 Victims who choose not to stay at the Shelter, or have moved from the Shelter into other housing, are also welcome to access our support groups and individual therapy services at no charge.